jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 * A fee report is available showing individual entries for every chargeable transaction within a specified date range.
 Dates queried are the date of the chargeable transaction.
 * The chargeable transactions included are as follows:
-    * Granting of a permit application
+    * Granting of a PA
-    * PAA progressed to PA - note, this occurs upon receipt of the permit application, not when it is granted
+    * PAA progressed to PA - note, this occurs upon receipt of the PA, not when it is granted
     * Granting of a change request
     * A change in work category
 * The maximum date range for the fee report is 31 calendar days.